Fort McCoy Garrison leaders take part in 2026 banquet for Tomah Chamber of Commerce

 |0

-This work, Fort McCoy Garrison leaders take part in 2026 banquet for Tomah Chamber of Commerce [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy Garrison leaders take part in 2026 banquet for Tomah Chamber of Commerce, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort McCoy Garrison leaders take part in 2026 banquet for Tomah Chamber of Commerce